 On October 10, 2014, OFAC upgraded Sanctions List Search to incorporate additional sanctions lists.
 The improved search tool employs fuzzy logic on its name search field to look for potential matches on the Specially Designated Nationals (SDN) List and on its Consolidated Sanctions List.
 This consolidated list includes the Non-SDN, Palestinian Legislative Council List "NS-PLC List," the Part 561 List, the Non-SDN Iran Sanctions Act List "NS-ISA List," the Foreign Sanctions Evaders List "FSE List," the Sectoral Sanctions Identifications List "SSI List," and the List of Persons Identified as Blocked Solely Pursuant to Executive Order 13599 "the 13599 List").

 More information on this new tool can be found in the frequently asked questions provided below.

-2) What does the SDN Search Score mean?
+2) What does the Sanctions List Search Score mean?

-The score field indicates the similarity between the name entered and resulting matches on the SDN List.
+The score field indicates the similarity between the name entered and resulting matches on one of OFAC's sanctions lists.
 It is calculated using two matching logic algorithms: one based upon phonetics, and a second based upon the similarity of the characters in the two strings.
 A score of 100 indicates an exact match, while lower scores indicate potential matches.